carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-If ``ptr`` is a stack-allocated object and its offset is zero, the object is initially marked as dead.
+If ``ptr`` is a stack-allocated object and it points to the first byte of the object, the object is initially marked as dead.
 After '``llvm.lifetime.start``', the stack object that ``ptr`` points is marked as alive and has an uninitialized value.
 The stack object is marked as dead when either